 The Baden Powell trail is a 48km trail stretching from Deep Cove to Horseshoe Bay across Vancouver’s North Shore.

 Very few people walk the entire trail at once, it is a long distance for one day and it is not flat, some big climbs with a total ascent of 4860m.
 Both ends of the Baden Powell trail are close to sea level, with a high point of 4,016 feet (1224 m) at the peak of Black Mountain.
 The trail is the location for a very popular annual ultra-marathon trail run, The Kneeknacker, that has been completed in a record time of 4h 30 min!
 There is nowhere to camp along the way, but the trail has a couple of access points and it is not too difficult to hike the trail in sections.
-The four sections of the trail commonly hike is Deep Cove to Lynn Valley, Lynn Valley to Grouse Mountain, Grouse Mountain to Cypress Mountain and Cypress Mountain to Horseshoe Bay.
+The four sections of the trail commonly hiked is Deep Cove to Lynn Valley, Lynn Valley to Grouse Mountain, Grouse Mountain to Cypress Mountain, and Cypress Mountain to Horseshoe Bay.
 We walked one section of the trail from Lynn Valley to Deep Cove.

 Deep Cove to Lynn Valley – Combine Quarry Rock and Lyn Valley on the Baden Powel Trail